-Artificial intelligence (AI) is commonly understood as the use of computers to handle tasks previously performed by humans.
-From Googling a place to eat to letting your car park itself, AI is touching and transforming nearly every aspect of our lives.
+Artificial intelligence (AI) is everything, everywhere, all at once lately – from therapy chatbots on phone screens to killer dolls doing TikTok-worthy dance routines on the big screen.
+AI is commonly understood as the use of computers to handle tasks previously performed by humans.
+From Googling a place to eat to letting your car park itself, AI has been touching and transforming nearly every aspect of our lives for years.

-For marketers who lead this change, regardless of their category, AI can establish strategic advantage.
-For those who fail to adapt, the cost will be high.
+For brands who strike the right balance, AI can establish tremendous strategic advantage.
+For those who fail to adapt in a timely, brand-specific, and CX-first way, the cost will be high.

 Source: Clear proprietary research

 Despite few brands openly communicating their AI usage at the time, over 50% of early adopters surveyed were open to AI in consumer applications – like controlling home appliances, visualizing a new hairstyle, or receiving in-ear translations.

 In the next era of AI, brand marketers need to consider the opportunities for business transformation.
 Look at the meteoric rise of generative AI, from ChatGPT to text-to-art tools like Midjourney – everyday AI is here, and it’s essential to understand how it fits into your current and future marketing mix.

 One thing remains clear: every varied use case of AI across industries is united by a common thread, and that’s CX.

 Good AI: How AI can benefit your brand’s CX delivery

 Your brand’s CX journey will have major implications on when and how you utilize AI.

 If you have a brand that’s perceived as more nurturing and empathetic, you may want to be more discerning about your use of AI – it might be best behind the scenes to improve efficiency, rather than sitting at the forefront of your customer interactions.